campanam/ADMIXTURE-stats/README.md

 # ADMIXTURE-stats
-Helper scripts to calculate deltaK and perform Q-matrix correlations from ADMIXTURE output
+CorrSieve helper scripts to calculate deltaK and perform Q-matrix correlations from ADMIXTURE output